All Products

 • "2000-01-01 00:00:00.000000000"

-• "" (A NULL value is output as an empty string to the CSV file.)
+• "" (NULL is output as an empty string to the CSV file.)

-• This is a nanosecond-granularity timestamp.
+• It is essentially a timestamp with nanosecond granularity.
 Changing the time zone does not affect the output.
-By default, the output uses the standard UTC time zone and the format "yyyy-MM-dd HH:mm:ss.SSSSSSSSS".
+By default, the output is in the standard UTC time zone.
+The default output format is "yyyy-MM-dd HH:mm:ss.SSSSSSSSS".

-• You can also customize the parsing and output format by setting odps.text.option.timestamp_ntz.io.format.
+• You can also customize the parsing and output formats by setting odps.text.option.timestamp_ntz.io.format.
 For more information about the format, see DateTimeFormatter.

 DATETIME